Z-Js-Framework/z-js/README.md

 let greetElement = html`<h1>Hello there, ${name}</h1>`
 ```

-now as you can see, it's pretty easy, just put your stuff in backticks, but we know the IDE won't highlight that as html but as a normal string, so for best experience and auto completions to make it feel like real html, get this exension [Inline HTML](https://marketplace.visualstudio.com/items?itemName=pushqrdx.inline-html) as it  will highlight them and give you some auto completions here and there, as we wait to work on our own z.js vscode extension, you can use that extension and it will work just fine with z.js. or if you want, just don't use it, its still fine!
+Now, as you can see, it's pretty easy: just put your stuff in backticks, but we know the IDE won't highlight that as HTML but as a normal string, so for the best experience and auto completions to make it feel like real HTML, get this extension [Inline HTML](https://marketplace.visualstudio.com/items?itemName=pushqrdx.inline-html) as it will highlight them and give you some auto completions here and there, as we wait to work on our own Z.Js VS Code extension, you can use that extension and it will work just fine with Z.Js.
+If you want, just don't use it; it's still fine!

-4. Last thing you need, is well guess it... you just need to write some javaScript code, and that's it.
+4. The last thing you need is... well, guess it... you just need to write some JavaScript code, and that's it.

-otherwise here is an example of how it works in great details, these are the official docs for now hehe, so pay attention, start by seting up your routes, in like a main.js or index.js file, whatever your app entry point file is...
+Otherwise, here is an example of how it works in great detail.
+These are the official docs for now, hehe, so pay attention.
+Start by setting up your routes in a main.js or index.js file, whatever your app entry point file is...

 > ✅ Routing